Vasichar11/Particle-Tracing-Earth/README.md

 ### Clone Repository

-Close the repository: ```git clone https://github.com/Vasichar11/Particle-Tracing-Earth``` Take note that the repository includes a git submodule for hdf5 file reading and writing operations: https://github.com/BlueBrain/HighFive
+Close the repository: ```git clone --recursive https://github.com/Vasichar11/Particle-Tracing-Earth``` Use the --recursive flag to ensure that submodules are initialized and updated (cloned) as well The repository includes a git submodule for hdf5 file reading and writing operations: https://github.com/BlueBrain/HighFive

 ### Requirements